gagahe-cx/Healthy-Cappybara/README.md

 Our project offers three distinct applications beneficial to both policymakers and residents:
 * [**Data Visualization**](HealthyCappybara/dash_folder/main_dash.py): It enables the visualization of healthcare accessibility across various attributes, offering a clear view of the current landscape.
 * [**Analysis and Prediction**](HealthyCappybara/analysis): This feature calculates a healthcare accessibility score for each community, identifying crucial factors influencing access to healthcare.
-* **Solutions Platform/Roadmap**: An interactive dashboard allows policymakers to identify communities with significant healthcare gaps, while enabling residents to locate timely, high-quality healthcare providers based on their location.
+* **Solutions Platform/Roadmap**: An interactive dashboard allows policymakers to identify communities with significant healthcare gaps while enabling residents to locate timely, high-quality healthcare providers based on their location.

 ### Team Member (Last Name in Alphabetic Order)